mbradburn/lifepo-battery/README.md

 ### Final Assembly

-I wrapped the cells tightly with duct tape to form a unit.
-These square cells expand and contract a little as they're charged and discharged, and compressing them helps limit that movement, so battery life should be extended.
+I stuck my cells to each other with squares of the 3M double-sided foam tape and then wrapped them all with gorilla tape.
+These prismatic cells expand and contract a little as they're charged and discharged, and the foam tape is meant to leave a little bit of space between cells for expansion.
+Some cell manufacturers recommend that their cells be compressed to improve their lifespan, but it might not be a big deal given how infrequently my battery will actually go through a discharge/charge cycle.

-Then I attached the BMS to the cells using some double-sided foam tape.
-I reinstalled the conductors between the cells and the balancing wires to the BMS, plus the large blue wire to the battery negative and a 10-gauge THHN wire to the battery positive.
-I put yellow Kapton electrical tape over the terminals to prevent short circuits.
+Then I attached the BMS to the cells using more double-sided foam tape.
+I reinstalled the conductors between the cells and the balancing wires to the BMS, plus the large blue wire to the battery negative and a 12-gauge THHN wire to the battery positive.
+I put yellow Kapton tape over the terminals to prevent short circuits.
 Vinyl electrical tape should work okay too, but I'm hoping the Kapton tape will hold up better in the long run.
-Then I duct-taped the temperature sensor to one of the cells and duct-taped the BMS balancing wires so they won't get snagged on things.
+Then I gorilla-taped the temperature sensor to one of the cells and taped the BMS balancing wires so they won't get snagged on things.
-Use plenty of duct tape!
+Use plenty of tape!
 I put a powerpole connector on the main positive and negative leads.
 I used the high-strength foam tape to stick the battery to the bottom of my bucket and used some left-over shipping foam around it &mdash; if the bucket gets knocked over, I don't want the wires to get yanked around.